xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/run.md

         ...
 ```

-This alternative declaration is intended to be used in cases when guicey extensions need to be aligned with
+This alternative declaration is intended to be used in cases when Guicey extensions need to be aligned with
-other 3rd party extensions: in junit you can order extensions declared with annotations (by annotation order)
+other 3rd party extensions: in JUnit you can order extensions declared with annotations (by annotation order)
 and extensions declared with `@RegisterExtension` (by declaration order).
 But there is no way
 to order extension registered with `@RegisterExtension` before annotation extension.

-So if you have 3rd party extension which needs to be executed BEFORE guicey extensions, you can use field declaration.
+So if you have a 3rd party extension which needs to be executed BEFORE Guicey extensions, you can use field declaration.

 !!! note
-    Junit 5 intentionally shuffle `@RegisterExtension` extensions order, but you can always order them with
+    JUnit 5 intentionally shuffles the `@RegisterExtension` extension order, but you can always order them with
     `@Order` annotation.

 ### Start application per test method